momentohq/public-dev-docs/docs/develop/tutorials/serverless-cache-walkthrough/5-write-aside-caching-with-momento.md

 Description: In this tutorial, you add an easy to use write-aside cache to your application
 ---

-# Write-aside caching with Momento Serverless Cache
+# Write-aside caching with Momento Cache

 In the previous step, we added our initial caching implementation by adding read-aside caching to our application.
 As part of that, we learned about different caching strategies and the factors to consider in choosing a cache strategy.